Eladamar/Soft-Actor-Critic/README.md

 # Soft-Actor-Critic

 Simple implementation of soft actor critic algorithm in pytorch.
-Using beta policy and priority replay buffer.
+Added beta policy and priority replay buffer for improvements.

 ## Papers